PhHermann/LDJump/README.md

     E-Mail: philipp.hermann@jku.at

 ## Dependencies
-This unix package makes use of several functions of other R-packages listed as follows:
+This package makes use of several functions of other R-packages, as well as of [LDHat](<https://github.com/auton1/LDhat>) listed as follows:

 * Unix Operating System
 * R (>= 2.10)